Medford (town), Wisconsin

-Medford is a town in Taylor County, Wisconsin, United States.
+Medford is a town (seven by six mile rural municipality) in Taylor County, Wisconsin, United States.
 The population was 2,216 at the 2000 census.
 The City of Medford lies mostly within the town boundaries.

 Geography

 According to the United States Census Bureau, the town has a total area of 37.8 square miles (97.8 km2), of which, 37.7 square miles (97.6 km2) of it is land and 0.1 square miles (0.2 km2) of it (0.19%) is water.

 History

 The western edge of the six by seven mile rectangle that would become the town of Medford was first surveyed in 1847 by a crew working for the U.S. government.
 That west edge of the town is on the Fourth Principal Meridian, the first north-south line surveyed up through the forests of Wisconsin, from which all the towns, sections and forties are measured.
 In late 1861 a different crew of surveyors marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 The Surface of this Township is rather(?) gently rolling or Level.
 Timber mostly Hemlock with (?)
 Birch (?)
 Sugar Fir(?)
 Spruce and White Pine.
 Soil 1st & 2nd Rate and of good quality for agricultural purposes.
 The Township is well watered by numerous(?)
 Small Streams which flow in a Southerly direction.

+The area around Medford remained largely forest until 1873, when the Wisconsin Central Railroad cleared a roadway south to north along the Black River, and laid its track heading for Ashland.
+It established a station on the river and called it Medford, starting the city.
+To finance this undertaking, the railroad was granted half the land for eighteen miles on either side of the track laid - generally the odd sections.
+The railroad platted the first section of the village of Medford in 1874.
+At least one sawmill was built in Medford that same year, and logging expanded in the surrounding country.

-When Taylor County was formed in 1875, Medford was six miles north to south same as today, but it spanned the full width of the county, including all modern towns from Aurora to Goodrich.
+When Taylor County was formed in 1875, the town of Medford was six miles north to south same as today, but it spanned the full width of the county, including all modern towns from Aurora to Goodrich.